Hair Loss NYC

 If traction alopecia continues, the hair loss and thinning hair can become permanent since the hair follicles become so scarred that new hairs cannot form.
 Traction alopecia is common in ballerinas and gymnasts who wear their hair in a tight bun daily for their profession.
 This condition is also common in African American patients due to hairstyles, such as braids or cornrows, which are too tight.
 Any individual of any ethnicity can suffer from traction alopecia.
 The older you are, the more vulnerable you become to having permanent hair loss from traction alopecia.

 To avoid traction alopecia, it is best to wear your hair loose and avoid constricting hairstyles that will pull your hair.
 In addition to hairstyles, it is best to coif styling devices like hot rollers or hair straighteners.
-It is also best to limit the amount that you chemically process your hair, use flat irons, excessive heat, weaves, extensions, rollers, or any of the hairstyles which can contribute to this condition and further weaken the hair.
-The main treatment for traction alopecia is to change your hairstyle, have better hair care, avoid any hairstyles which are too tight, and avoid further processing of your hair.
+It is also best to limit the amount that you chemically process your hair, use flat irons, excessive heat, weaves, extensions, rollers, or any of the hairstyles that can contribute to this condition and further weaken the hair.
+The main treatment for traction alopecia is to change your hairstyle, have better hair care, avoid any hairstyles that are too tight, and avoid further processing of your hair.
 If traction alopecia continues, bald spots and hair thinning can develop and be permanent.

 Trichotillomania

 Trichotillomania is a psychiatric disorder in which compulsive hair pulling and twisting can cause bald patches.
 This hair-pulling disorder is more common in children than adults.
 It also more commonly affects female patients and is generally related to anxiety.
-Some patients will pull the hair from their heads, while others pull it from the eyebrows or eyelashes.
+Some patients pull the hair from their heads, while others pull it from the eyebrows or eyelashes.
 If the hair pulling goes unstopped, the hair loss can be permanent.
-The best treatment for this disorder is psychotherapy, and CBT, to deal with the stress affecting you.
+The best treatment for this disorder is psychotherapy and CBT to deal with the stress affecting you.

 Telogen Effluvium

 Telogen effluvium is a condition in which stress can cause temporary hair loss due to extreme shock or stress to the body.
 The hairs are pushed into the resting phase, the telogen phase, for two to four months before the hair falls out.
 At the same time, the next growth, or anagen phase, does not begin.
-A few months later, these hairs fall out several months after the stressful event, and new hair growth is delayed.
+A few months later, these hairs fall out after the stressful event, and new hair growth is delayed.
 Clinically, there will not be bald patches, but you will see a general thinning of the hair, which is particularly noticeable after washing your hair.
 Telogen Effluvium does not lead to complete baldness, but you can lose between 300 to 500 hairs per day, which can cause a profound cosmetically appearing hair loss problem.
 Although much hair can be shed from Telogen Effluvium, it does not generally result in complete baldness.
 The hair loss, or Telogen Effluvium, typically begins three months after the precipitating event.

 Causes of Telogen Effluvium include serious illnesses, COVID-19, childbirth, extreme dieting or weight loss, anorexia, nutritional deficiencies, withdrawal of hormonal therapy, or surgery.
-Telogen Effluvium also can occur due to a mineral or vitamin deficiency.
+Telogen Effluvium can also occur due to a mineral or vitamin deficiency.
 Iron deficiency is a common cause of hair loss in women.
 Medications, such as warfarin, birth control pills, and Accutane (Isotretinoin), can cause this type of hair loss.
 Telogen Effluvium usually lasts no more than six months and often grows back on its own when the stress is removed.
 However, in some patients, this type of hair loss can last for a few years without explanation.
 Besides removing stress, a healthy diet rich in proteins and the amino acid lysine is crucial for proper hair growth.
 Hair vitamins, containing the B-vitamin, Biotin, are very important in helping to regrow thinning hair.

 Anagen Effluvium